People Pleasing – Are you a People Pleaser?

 Why People-Pleasing Develops

 For some, people-pleasing was a form of protection.
 Maybe keeping the peace helped you avoid conflict or criticism.
 Perhaps being helpful earned love or safety in an unpredictable environment.
-These strategies may have served you well once, but now they might be holding you back from living authentically.
+These strategies may have served you once, but now they might be holding you back from living authentically.

 The Cost of Always Pleasing Others